fjebaker/notes/raspi/raspi-config.md

 That's it; use `arp -a` or `nmap -sn` to scan for the pi once it connects!

+### Enabling WiFi after boot
+This is as simple as using the interactive `sudo raspi-config`, and navigating to the Network Options.

 ### SSH enable in headless mode
 Simply navigate to the `boot` directory, and create an empty `ssh` file; e.g.:
 ```bash